mcejp/lux/README.md

 This is the repository of the Lux CPU project.

-Currently it only implements one core, _Aurora-20_.
+Currently it only implements one core, _Aurora-20_, which will serve as the basis of the LUX120A CPU.
 Documentation is TBD.

 After cloning the repository, you can execute